 - 1. Residents and teachers will arrive ready to begin teaching sessions on schedule. - 2.
 Attendance will be taken at teaching sessions, and attendance rates reported to PCS as part of professionalism assessment. - 3.
-Teaching sessions should be adapted to the virtual context, including utilization of chat, break-out room function, emoji reactions, to promote engagement.
-Approximately 25% of a didactic talk should be interactive, and all learners are encouraged to be on-camera during interactive parts.
-Learners are expected to participate actively in session, and may be called upon to participate. - 4.
-For large group sessions (>15 people), there is an expectation that approximately 25% of learners will have their video on at any given time, and that everyone demonstrates engagement during the session
+Teaching sessions should be adapted to the virtual context, including utilization of chat, breakout room function, emoji reactions, to promote engagement.
+Approximately 25% of a didactic talk should be interactive, and all learners are required to be on-camera during interactive parts.
+Learners are expected to participate actively in session and may be called upon to participate. - 4.
+For large group sessions (>15 people), there is an expectation that all learners will have their video on during interactive components of sessions, and that they make every effort to demonstrate engagement during the session (answering questions in the chat, video-on time, use of emojis/raise hand function in response to teaching prompts).